fbpx Skip to content

 We made the case for clean air worldwide

-At the COP26 climate conference in Glasgow, we joined Our Children’s Air to support mothers fighting for their children’s future.
-They met the UK’s COP26 President and demanded an end to government support for fossil fuels.
-We worked with Michael Pinsky to support his iconic Pollution Pods installation at COP25 and COP26.
-Over the course of COP26, we reached over 1 million people with our calls for joined-up action on air pollution and climate change.
+At COP26 in Glasgow, we joined Our Children’s Air to support mothers fighting for their children’s future and demanded an end to government support for fossil fuels.
+Over the course of the conference, we reached over 1 million people with our calls for joined-up action on air pollution and climate change.

 We strengthened the movement for clean air

-We are the largest global philanthropic donor dedicated to cleaning our air, having raised $59m of direct funding to our pooled fund.
+We are the largest global philanthropic donor dedicated to tackling air pollution, having raised $157m of direct funding.
 On top of the funding we raised ourselves, we leveraged and influenced funding with partners to scale up pilot projects.
-Overall we’ve catalysed over $135 million to tackle air pollution across the globe.
-We’ve funded 176 different projects since our inception, from community-led organisations to big strategic partners.
-Two thirds of our grants go to grassroots organisations.
+Overall we’ve catalysed over $100 million to tackle air pollution across the globe.
+We’ve funded over 300 projects since our inception, from community-led organisations to big strategic partners.

-We rallied 16 multinational businesses to take action on air pollution through the Alliance for Clean Air.
+We rallied 17 multinational businesses to take action on air pollution through the Alliance for Clean Air.
 Trailblazing businesses like Google, IKEA, Mahindra and Siemens are measuring, and starting to reduce, their air pollution emissions.
+Several members have now published inventories of their air pollution emissions and will develop emission reduction strategies, a major step forward for private sector action.

 catalysed for clean air